Length of Program: 2 YearsProgram Intakes: Fall Intake (September program start)September 2020

 Land & Water Resources Diploma

-Open yourself up to environmental career options that will make a global impact with the Land & Water Resources diploma.
+Open yourself up to environmental career options that will make a global impact.

 This two-year program offers you work-integrated training in applied environmental sciences that will prepare you for careers in land reclamation, environmental stewardship and rural planning emphasizing environmentally sustainable land management practices.

 In-field study and future-focused curriculum help you acquire the skills needed to manage soil, plant and water resources in agricultural and natural ecosystems.
-Students in this program have the option of choosing to major in three areas of specialization: Surface Land Management, Land Reclamation & Remediation, and Environmental Stewardship & Rural Planning.
+Students in this program have the option of choosing to major in two areas of specialization: Land Reclamation & Remediation and/or Environmental Stewardship & Rural Planning.

-Accreditation: Graduates are eligible for membership in the Alberta Institute of Agrologists (AIA) where they can pursue the following professional designations: In-Training Program (ATT), Professional Agrologist (PAg) and Registered Technologist in Agrology (RTAg).
+Graduates are eligible for membership in the Alberta Institute of Agrologists (AIA) where they can pursue the following professional designations: Agrology Technologist In-Training (ATT) leading to Registered Technologist in Agrology RT(Ag).

-Credentials: Upon successful completion of this program, graduates will receive a diploma in Land and Water Resources with a major in Surface Land Management, Land Reclamation & Remediation or Environmental Stewardship & Rural Planning.
+Upon successful completion of this program, graduates will receive a diploma in Land & Water Resources with a major in Land Reclamation & Remediation or Environmental Stewardship & Rural Planning.

 Students choose a major to specialize in.
 Options include: